 Hellrazor was created in 1979 as a Black Panther foe.
 His main power was absorbing kinetic energy.
 Otherwise he had little to distinguish him from the average mercenary of the Marvel Universe.
 They brought him back in 1986 to kill him.
 The folks at the Appendix of the Marvel Handbook cite him as easily the dullest and most forgettable Scourge victim.

 The Hijacker was created in 1963 as an Ant-Man foe.
 He had no real powers, but drove a specially-equipped tank which could handle combat situations with ease.
-He spend the 1970s and 1980s as a minor foe for the Thing, last used in 1983.
+He spends the 1970s and 1980s as a minor foe for the Thing, last used in 1983.
 They brought him back in 1986 to kill him.

 Keegan was pretty much a nobody, only appearing once in 1986.
 A Mook working for the Melter, he was killed as part of a Dead Person Impersonation plot.
 Scourge used Keegan's identity to approach the Melter.